electrovir/catch-exit/README.md

 export declare function enableLogging(enable?: boolean): boolean;
 ```

-Note that you only have access to functions marked with `export` at the beginning.

-# Dev

-## Async error
+# Async error

 If you see the following:

 > ERROR: Async operation of type "..." was created in "process.exit" callback

-This means that you're doing async stuff from within a callback that is used in `process.exit`. `process.exit` doesn't allow async stuff to complete reliably so your callbacks may not complete like you expect.
+This means that you're making async calls from within a callback that is used in `process.exit`. `process.exit` doesn't allow async execution to complete so your callbacks will not complete like you expect.
 To prevent this error getting logged, wrap your task creations in an if statement that excludes `'exit'` signals from doing anything async:

 ```typescript
 import {addExitCallback} from 'catch-exit';